ShuichiK1/211Project_Group3/README.md

 # Documentation

 ## Summary
-Grade Book / Explanation / How to use

 This is a CSC 212 grade book program that has multiple functions for the user.
 Our program reads in a text file.
 This information will be saved into a 2d vector for easier access to information.